Jaymz Bee: Music career

+Music promotion and live events

+In addition to radio, Bee has been active as a cultural producer and promoter.
+He organized and hosted concerts, tribute events, and benefit performances across Toronto, including shows at venues such as Koerner Hall and the Paradise Theatre.

+He has produced music and live entertainment through independent production entities including Happy Fingers Music and Vesuvius Music.
+Vesuvius Music has also served as a platform for cross-disciplinary projects combining music, film, and live presentation.

 Films

 Bee appeared in Say Nothing (2001), Heatscore (2002), Dom (2004), and Five Course Meal (2018).

 In 2021, it was revealed that a documentary about Bee's life (working title: Being Bee) is currently being produced.
 Collaborators on the project include the team at Retrontario and Joel Goldberg, notable for his work on Electric Circus and directing music videos for rapper Maestro.

 In 2023, Bee directed three short films: Wild Music, Beat Speak, and Artists & Aliens.

 In February 2024, he began directing his first full-length feature film.

+In 2023, Bee presented an evening combining live music and film exhibition at the Paradise Theatre in Toronto, highlighting his transition into cinema and the relationship between his music and film work.

+Bee has also announced development of longer-form screen projects, including a television pilot and recently completed his feature film titled Magicland.